 It’s one of the most commonly imbibed drinks about the world, but black tea also happens to be a healthy beverage.
 It’s made from the leaves of Camellia sinensis plants and possesses good levels of antioxidant compounds like theaflavins and thearubigins.
 These are disease-fighting flavonoids which work to help stop stem cellular damage in the body.
 The compounds have also been linked to lower levels of cholesterol.

 In addition, if you drink three cups or more of black tea per day, you could potentially cut your risk of stroke by more than 20 percent.
-It pays to steep your tea for a longer amount of time rather than shorter, though, as doing so increases the level of antioxidants you’ll end up with.
+It pays to steep your tea for a longer amount of time rather than shorter, though, as doing so increases the level of antioxidants you’ll end up with, you can read more for Velvet Foam’s review and benefit of black tea.

 Green tea is another healthy beverage to drink regularly.
 It’s quite similar to black tea, but it differs in that the leaves of the plants are dried out and heat-treated soon after being picked, which stops the fermentation process.
 This provides the tea with a more delicate flavor.